Germany's Angelique Kerber Wins Wimbledon, Beating Serena Williams In The Final

 Kerber seemed to know that many in the audience had been rooting for Williams.
 She addressed her during her post-match interview, turning back to face her opponent across the court:

 "First I have to say, Serena, you're a great, great person, and the champion, I mean, you are coming back, you're such an inspiration for everybody, all of us, all the people watching you.
 I mean, really.
 That's amazing.
-And I'm sure you will have your next grand slam title soon.
+And I'm sure you will have your next Grand Slam title soon.
 I'm really, really sure."